OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 ### Requesting external data

-You can request external data by using an API like [Fetch](https://developer.mozilla.org/docs/Web/API/Fetch_API) or by using [XmlHttpRequest (XHR)](https://developer.mozilla.org/docs/Web/API/XMLHttpRequest), a standard web API that issues HTTP requests to interact with servers.
+You can request external data by using an API like [Fetch](https://developer.mozilla.org/docs/Web/API/Fetch_API) or by using [XMLHttpRequest (XHR)](https://developer.mozilla.org/docs/Web/API/XMLHttpRequest), a standard web API that issues HTTP requests to interact with servers.

-Be aware that you must use additional security measures when making XmlHttpRequests, requiring [Same Origin Policy](https://developer.mozilla.org/docs/Web/Security/Same-origin_policy) and simple [CORS](https://www.w3.org/TR/cors/).
+Be aware that you must use additional security measures when using XMLHttpRequest objects, requiring [Same Origin Policy](https://developer.mozilla.org/docs/Web/Security/Same-origin_policy) and [simple CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/docs/Web/HTTP/CORS#simple_requests).

+A simple CORS implementation:

+- Can't use cookies.
+- Only supports simple methods, such as `GET`, `HEAD`, and `POST`.
-A simple CORS implementation cannot use cookies and only supports simple methods (GET, HEAD, POST).
-Simple CORS accepts simple headers with field names `Accept`, `Accept-Language`, `Content-Language`.
-You can also use a `Content-Type` header in simple CORS, provided that the content type is `application/x-www-form-urlencoded`, `text/plain`, or `multipart/form-data`.
+- Accepts simple headers with field names `Accept`, `Accept-Language`, or `Content-Language`.
+- Can use the `Content-Type`, provided that the content type is `application/x-www-form-urlencoded`, `text/plain`, or `multipart/form-data`.
+- Can't have event listeners registered on the object returned by `XMLHttpRequest.upload`.
+- Can't use `ReadableStream` objects in requests.

+> [!NOTE]
-Full CORS support is coming soon.
+> Full CORS support is now available in Outlook on Windows starting in version 2201 (build 16.0.14813.10000).

 ## See also